cranjesh/images-test/TheSoldiersLegacyThorough.md

 The air in the study was heavy with dust and disuse.
 I felt an almost palpable stillness, as if the room had been left untouched since the chest disappeared.
 Holmes moved with quiet precision, his gloved fingers brushing over the supply ledger on the desk.

+Lady Blackwood explained.
+"This study was my son's favourite room.
+He always felt a connection to its history.
+This manor, you know, has its secrets.
+The wine cellar, well, it's rather extensive.
+Edward used to joke that it could hide a small army.
+Every room, every closet, even the extensive wine cellar, had been examined.
+We found nothing. "

 He flipped through the pages, his brow furrowing.
 "Curious.
 These numbers don’t align with standard military provisions.
 Your son was tracking something far more significant, Lady Blackwood."

 Lady Blackwood stiffened.
 "Significant?
 What do you mean?"